MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-combo-box.md

 **IsSearchable** – Whether the user can search for items before selecting.

+> [!NOTE]
+> Can only be enabled on a datasource that can contains at least one text field.
+The items expression must be delegable for queries to be delegated with searching.
+I.e. If statements within the Items expression are not supported.

 **SearchFields** - The data fields of the data source searched when user is entering text.

+> [!NOTE]
-To search on multiple fields, set ComboBox1.SearchFields = ["MyFirstColumn", "MySecondColumn"]
+> To search on multiple fields, set ComboBox1.SearchFields = ["MyFirstColumn", "MySecondColumn"].
+Only text fields are supported.

 ## Additional properties
 **[AccessibleLabel](properties-accessibility.md)** – Label for screen readers.